 The Scots language has a rich tradition, and abounds with marvellous words.
 This blog will regularly show a different Scots or Gaelic word with its English equivalent.
 I hope that you will enjoy them as much as I do!

 REEKIN LUM 27/02/2017

 by Linda - 01:01 on 27 February 2017

 I suspect that many of you will already be familiar with this phrase in the context of Hogmany when it is part of a New Year's wish: 'lang may yer lum reek'!
 It conjures up images of people around a cosy open heath with a cheerful fire - a nice thing to wish for someone's new year.

-I hope that you like this painting I chose to illustrate a smoking chimney (even though you will need to look closely for it!).
-It was painted by Edward Arthur Walton who was one of the 'Glasgow Boys' who were an informal group of about 20 painters who came together in the 1880s.
+The Scottish painter Edward Arthur Walton included a smoking chimney in one of his charming paintings.
+Walton was one of the 'Glasgow Boys' who were an informal group of about 20 painters who came together in the 1880s.